 - Google (Alphabet) P/E Ratio 26.5

 The P/E Ratio is essentially measuring how many years it would take the company to buy all it’s stock back with its earnings.
-The value of all the stock divided by the earnings of the company.
-Depending on the particular industry a P/E Ratio may vary, but a normal valuation sought after by a value investor would be something below 20.
-So compared to the that, the FANG’s could be considered overpriced.
+The value of all the shares divided by the profits of the company.
+Depending on the particular industry, a P/E ratio may vary, but a typical valuation sought after by a value investor would be something below 20.
+So compared to that, the FANG’s could be considered overpriced.

-But we do need to be clear that these are not normal companies they are still considered fast-growing technology stocks, with relatively low costs, high earnings, and still higher earnings potential.
+But we do need to be clear that these are not normal companies; they are still considered fast-growing technology stocks, with relatively low costs, high earnings, and even higher earnings potential.

 You can also use the P/E ratio to assess if the market is good value, fairly priced or overpriced.
 The chart below shows the Robert Schiller calculation for the P/E ratio of the S&P500 for the last 100 years.
 You can see that a P/E around 20 is fair value, while very excessive P/E valuations have typically been following by crashes or readjustments.

 Shiller P/E ratio for the S&P 500.
-Price-earnings ratio is based on average inflation-adjusted earnings from the previous 10 years, known as the Cyclically Adjusted P/E Ratio (CAP/E Ratio), Shiller P/E Ratio, or P/E 10 FAQ.
+The Price-earnings ratio is based on average inflation-adjusted earnings from the previous ten years, known as the Cyclically Adjusted P/E Ratio (CAP/E Ratio), Shiller P/E Ratio, or P/E 10 FAQ.
 Data courtesy of Robert Shiller from his book, Irrational Exuberance.

 The Market (2018) is approaching a very high valuation historically, up there with the 1929 great depression and the Dotcom bust.
 Interestingly the Financial Crisis was not due to the overvaluation of the stock market but the integrity of the financial system itself.
-It is a good thing this was a greatseason because if it was not there could be a serious pullback or re-adjustment
+It is a good thing this was a greatseason because if it was not, there could be a severe pullback or readjustment.